 How to watch the It’s a Wonderful Life table read

-To watch the It's a Wonderful Life table read, you must purchase a ticket for the evet.
-Tickets require a minimum $30 donation (you can provide more if you wish) and are available to get online right now (opens in new tab).
+To watch the It's a Wonderful Life table read, you must purchase a ticket for the event.
+Tickets require a minimum $30 donation (you can provide more if you wish) and are available to get online right now.
 The number of tickets available is limited.

 How to watch It's a Wonderful Life

-Whether you are inspired by the table read or just want to revisit this all-time classic, you can stream It's a Wonderful Life right now on Prime Video in the US; it's available on Amazon Freeve in the UK.
+Whether you are inspired by the table read or just want to revisit this all-time classic, you can stream It's a Wonderful Life right now on Prime Video in the US and UK; it's also available for free (with ads) on Amazon Freevee in the UK.